laurelcrelia/csb-project1/README.md

-# Cyber Security Project I
+# :lock: Cyber Security Project I

-This is a project I for Cyber Security Base 2023 course.
-The task was to create a web application that has five different flaws from the OWASP top ten list.
+This repository contains Project I for the [Cyber Security Base](https://cybersecuritybase.mooc.fi/) 2023 course.
+The goal of the project was to develop a web application that intentionally includes five different security vulnerabilities from the OWASP Top Ten list.

-This is event countdown timer app.
-The UI of the app is very basic because it was not the focus of this course.
-App has a simple authentication.
-User can register and log in.
-After successful login, user can create events.
-One can create an event by giving it a title and date.
-User’s homepage displays all the events that have been created and shows the remaining time to these events.

----
+The application is an event countdown timer.
+While the app’s user interface is kept basic, this aligns with the course's focus on demonstrating and understanding security flaws.

+## :books: What I learned
+- understanding common security vulnerabilities from the OWASP Top Ten list.
+- best practices for securing web applications
+- identifying potential security risks in code

+### Technologies
+- Python
+- Django
+- HTML

 ## 🔗 [Features](documentation/features.md)
 ## 🔗 [Installation](documentation/instructions.md)

 ---

-## Security flaws and how to fix them:
+## :bomb: Intentional Security Flaws

+Here is the description and fix for each security flaw that was included in the code.

 ### FLAW 1 - Cross-Site Request Forgery (CSRF):